This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Where is Teotihuacán?

 The ruins of Teotihuacán can be found in central Mexico.
-The area itself is located 30 miles (50 km) northeast of Mexico City, making it a great day trip!
+The area itself is located 30 miles (50 km) northeast of Mexico City, making a tour from Mexico City a great day trip!

 Expect a drive of around an hour if you’re traveling in a rental car from downtown.
 If you don’t have your own car, not to worry!